wgrootonk-gfm/slate/source/includes/_ref.md

 ### Response

 This is a [paginated collection](#pagination).
-Responses will be contained inside a `data` array, while metadata will be contained inside a `meta` array.
+Responses will be contained inside a `data` array, while metadata will be contained inside a `meta` object.

 Parameter|Description
 ---|---|---|---|---|